graphtracks/analytics-sdk-ts/example/graph-render/graphexample.md

-# How to Display BlueSky Followers Graph in Svelte
+# How to Display BlueSky Followers Graph in Svelte for any account

 This guide walks you through every step: acquiring your API key, fetching follower data, installing Chart.js, and rendering a live chart in a Svelte component.